 This Tech Stock Deserves a Serious Look

-Still, there are tech companies that are well positioned to keep thriving, even in the current environment.
+With the market going on a choppy ride, what tech stock investors really want is certainty.
+The good news is, there are tech companies that are well positioned to keep thriving, even in this challenging socioeconomic environment.
 Dropbox Inc (NASDAQ:DBX) serves as a good example.

 Headquartered in San Francisco, Dropbox is a business software company.
 It started back in 2007 as a cloud storage service provider, helping users back up and share their files.
 Today, Dropbox offers a global collaboration platform that’s used in about 180 countries.

 And even though Dropbox is not exactly a tech giant like Apple Inc. (NASDAQ:AAPL) or Alphabet Inc (NASDAQ:GOOG), it does have a rather substantial user base.